The Province of Palawan, Philippines. [Wikitravel]

-An online record of an exhibit of the same name held in the Bernice Layne Brown Gallery, Doe Library, University of California, Berkeley from June 10, 1997 to February 1, 1998, A Hundred Harvests chronicles and illustrates more than a century of teaching and research in the field of Asian studies at Berkeley.
-The exhibit's story follows Berkeley's Asian studies courses and programs focused on Asian language, literature, and history through their beginnings soon after the university's inception to today, when Berkeley's Asian studies institutes, departments, and collections rank among the countries finest.
+An online record of an exhibit of the same name held in the Bernice Layne Brown Gallery, Doe Library, University of California, Berkeley from June 10, 1997 to February 1, 1998, A Hundred Harvests chronicles and illustrates more than a century of Asian studies teaching and research at Berkeley.
+The exhibit tells the story of Berkeley's Asian studies courses and programs.

 From the abstract of this collection: "Fifty-two color photographs by Geoffrey Clifford depicting the people, culture and urban and rural landscapes of Vietnam between 1985 and 2000.
 These photographic prints constituted an exhibition organized for travel by the Smithsonian Institution Traveling Exhibition Service (SITES)."